Evidence for interacting dark energy from BOSS: Model

 In this framework, the Friedmann equations can be written as

-where we are considering a universe composed of only dark energy, dark matter, and baryons ($\rho_b$).
-We will use this to construct the Hubble parameter for each of the interacting models and compare it with the Hubble parameter inferred from the BOSS quasar data in the next subsection.
+where we are considering a Universe composed of only dark energy, dark matter, and baryons ($\rho_\mathrm{b}$).
+We will use these equations to construct the Hubble parameter for each of the interacting models and compare it with the Hubble parameter inferred from the BOSS quasar data in the next subsection.

-For Models I and II, the energy densities for dark energy and dark matter behave as\ \cite{He:2008tn}
+For models I and II, the energy densities for dark energy and dark matter behave as\ \cite{He:2008tn}

 where the superscript 0 indicates quantities measured today.
 The baryonic density is given by the standard expression, proportional to $(1+z)^3$.
-For Model III, the evolution of the energy densities is given by\ \cite{He:2008tn}
+For model III, the evolution of the energy densities is given by\ \cite{He:2008tn}

 One can see from these equations that if there is an energy flow from dark energy to dark matter (i.e., if the coupling constant is positive), then the energy density for dark matter is always smaller than what one would expect in the standard $\Lambda$CDM model.
-Since $\rho_{DM}$ is the dominant contribution in the Friedmann equations at higher redshifts and since observations indicate that the universe is well explained by the $\Lambda$CDM model at low redshifts, which means that $\omega_{DE}^0\approx -1$ (e.g.~\cite{Ade:2013zuv}), one can see from Eq.\ \eqref{hdot} that the interaction implies a smaller Hubble parameter in the past in comparison with $\Lambda$CDM, when $H_0$ is held fixed and for a positive coupling constant.
+Since $\rho_\mathrm{DM}$ is the dominant contribution in the Friedmann equations at higher redshifts and since observations indicate that the Universe is well explained by the $\Lambda$CDM model at low redshifts (e.g., Ref.\ \cite{Ade:2013zuv}), one can see from Eq.\ \eqref{hdot} that the interaction implies a smaller Hubble parameter in the past in comparison with $\Lambda$CDM, when $H_0$ is held fixed and for a positive coupling constant.

-Furthermore, this helps alleviating the coincidence problem which is the fact that we do not understand why the energy densities of dark energy and dark matter are so close today.
-As it can be seen in \cite{Ferreira:2013eja}, a positive coupling constant implies that the quantity $r\equiv\rho_{DM}/\rho_{DE}$ decreases at a slower rate in the interacting model than in the $\Lambda$CDM model.
-This makes the energy density of dark energy closer to the one of dark matter in the past, giving us a better understanding of their closer values today.
+Furthermore, this mildly helps alleviate the coincidence problem (the fact that we do not understand why the energy densities of dark energy and dark matter are so close today).
+As it can be seen in Ref.\ \cite{Ferreira:2013eja}, a positive coupling constant implies that the quantity $r\equiv\rho_\mathrm{DM}/\rho_\mathrm{DE}$ decreases at a slower rate in the interacting model than in the $\Lambda$CDM model.
+This makes the energy density of dark energy closer to that of dark matter in the past, giving us a better understanding of their closer values today.